 Spare bibshorts Reflective straps

 The conditions were really challenging in terms of clothing.
-There were times when I was wearing nothing but a summer jersey and bibshorts and still sweating terribly, and others when I was wearing literally everything I had, and still felt like I was on the edge of hypothermia.
+There were times when I was wearing nothing but a summer jersey and bibshorts and still drowning in sweat, and others when I was wearing literally everything I had, and still felt like I was on the edge of hypothermia.
 I don’t think there’s much to be done about this, sadly.
 Sometimes you just cannot put out enough watts to keep your body temperature up.

 I was very impressed with the Shakedry jacket, which I bought especially for this event.
 Shout out to Sam Thompson, winner of the 2019 edition, who recommended this to me.
 Before this I didn’t even own a waterproof jacket, just because they always turn me into a sweaty mess within seconds of putting the thing on.
 But this one did a very good job of keeping me dry and not boiling me alive at the same time.

 The sleeping gear (underwear and base layer) was also a big hit for me.
 It meant I had something dry to change into in case I got soaked late in the evening, and gave my saddle sores a chance to recover a little bit after wearing filthy bibshorts all day.
 In the interests of keeping myself warm (and the inside of my sleeping bag clean), I think a thin full-length base layer for the legs could be even better than the undies I brought.

-All three pairs of gloves came in useful, with the summer ones being the most useful.
+All three pairs of gloves came in useful, with the summer ones seeing the most use.
 I always wear long-finger gloves, even in hot weather, because my fingers otherwise get a) sunburned and b) filthy and sticky.
 They’re also a little more versatile in the temperature range they work in.

 - Wahoo ELEMNT bike computer